tdjtmc/CatchGame/README.md

     Open the project folder in your terminal.
     Run the command npm install to install dependencies.
     Run the command npm run dev to start the development server.
-    Open your web browser and go to http://localhost:8080 to play the game.